|Nutritional Guidelines (per serving)|

 Place ramekins inside a long baking dish (the type you would use for lasagna).
 Pour some water into this dish so that it reaches 1/3 to 1/2 up the sides of the ramekins.

 Place carefully in the oven.
-Bake at 375 degrees for 30 - 35 minutes, or until pudding/cakes are set.
+Bake at 375 F for 30 to 35 minutes, or until pudding/cakes are set.
 A fork inserted into the center should come out clean.

 To Make Toasted Coconut: Simply "dry fry" (no oil) the coconut over medium heat, stirring continuously until the coconut turns golden brown and is fragrant.
 Remove coconut from the pan immediately, or it will continue toasting.